-(1) Planting, growing and observing sunflowers and carrot tops.
-(2) Making butter, (3) Take part in a local expedition (to include map work), (4) First Aid - Recovery position and (5) Making pizzas.
+Planting, growing and observing sunflowers and carrot tops.
+Making butter and (3) Take part in a local expedition (to include map work).
 We will be practising for Sports Day in our PE lessons and continuous provision and Forest School will continue for our 2nd group.
-We will be consolidating our Maths knowledge and take a look at sequencing of the day and O'Clock times.
+We will be consolidating our Maths knowledge and take a look at sequencing of the day and o'clock times.
 Our Expressive Arts & Design, Understanding of the World and Literacy are themed around our fully immersive topic to inspire and engage the children.
 Look at some of the things we will be learning to do...